XvYCC

 xvYCC or extended-gamut YCbCr is a color space that can be used in the video electronics of television sets to support a gamut 1.8 times as large as that of the sRGB color space. xvYCC was proposed by Sony, specified by the IEC in October 2005 and published in January 2006 as IEC 61966-2-4. xvYCC extends the ITU-R BT.709 tone curve by defining over-ranged values.

 xvYCC-encoded video retains the same color primaries and white point as BT.709, and uses either a BT.601 or BT.709 RGB-to-YCC conversion matrix and encoding.
 This allows it to travel through existing digital limited range YCC data paths, and any colors within the normal gamut will be compatible.
 It works by allowing negative RGB inputs and expanding the output chroma.
 These are used to encode more saturated colors by using a greater part of the RGB values that can be encoded in the YCbCr signal compared with those used in Broadcast Safe Level.
 The extra-gamut colors can then be displayed by a device whose underlying technology is not limited by the standard primaries.

 In a paper published by Society for Information Display in 2006, the authors mapped the 769 colors in the Munsell Color Cascade (so called Michael Pointer's gamut) to the BT.709 space and to the xvYCC space.
 About 55% of the Munsell colors could be mapped to the sRGB gamut, but 100% of those colors map to within the xvYCC gamut.
 Deeper hues can be created – for example a deeper cyan by giving the opposing primary (red) a negative coefficient.
-The quantization range of the xvYCC601 and xvYCC709 colorimetries is always Limited Range.
+The quantization range of the xvYCC601 and xvYCC709 colorimetry is always Limited Range.